Artemijo5/DuckDB-Futhark-Project/README.md

 - add futhak sorts package to the project directory https://github.com/diku-dk/sorts/tree/master (you must have futhark installed first)
 - make sure that the directory is on the load path, eg ```` export LD_LIBRARY_PATH=`pwd` ````
 - compile ftsort.fut as a library using the desired backend, and then compile ftsort.c to libftsort.so (with -fPIC -shared)
-- likewise compile mylogger.c to libmylogger.so (with -fPIC -shared)
+- likewise compile mylogger.c, myutil.c, to libmylogger.so, libmyutil.so (with -fPIC -shared)
-- compile sorting_test.c to sorting_test.o using libduckdb.so, libmylogger.so, libftsort.so
+- compile sorting_test.c (or one_pass_sort.c, two_pass_sort.c) to sorting_test.o using libduckdb.so, libmylogger.so, libftsort.so, libmyutil.so
 - IF CUDA BACKEND the last part requires compilation with nvcc, linking with -lcuda -lcudart -lnvrtc https://futhark.readthedocs.io/en/latest/man/futhark-cuda.html
 -----------------------------------------